 In 1983, Andy’s female-wrestling persona reached a boiling point with the audience, so he decided to record a pre-taped segment on SNL asking the audience to vote whether or not he should continue to perform on the show.
 This act of honesty and vulnerability garnered praise from SNL cast members Eddie Murphy, Gary Kroeger, and Mary Gross, who petitioned for him to stay.
 Unfortunately, the audience voted to “Dump Andy” from SNL and he never returned to the show.

 His antics never stopped.
-In 1978, he appeared on The Dating Game, in character as Foreign Man, and broke into tears after the bachelorette chose someone else, insisting that he answered all of the questions correctly.
+In 1978, he appeared on The Dating Game, an old game show, in character as Foreign Man, and broke into tears after the bachelorette chose someone else, insisting that he had answered all of the questions correctly.
 On the variety show Fridays, Andy refused to say his lines during a sketch where he played a man excusing himself from a couples dinner date to smoke marijuana in the bathroom.
 Cast member Michael Richards walked off stage and returned with Andy’s cue cards, slamming them on the table in front of him.
 Andy responded by splashing water into Richards face, which escalated to an on-air brawl with Kaufman, Richards, and a producer before the network could cut to commercial.
 A week later, Kaufman returned to the show to apologize to the audience, admitting last weeks meltdown was a hoax.
 However, Andy made sure most of the cast and crew were unaware of this hoax during the actual production.
 My personal favorite of Andy’s performances was a time when he recited the entire text of “The Great Gatsby” in front of an audience while sporting a British accent.
 A few pages into the reading, the audience grew irate of his defiance to perform his greatest hits like Foreign Man or Mighty Mouse.
 Recognizing their disapproval, he asked if they would like to hear him play a record.
 Receiving a resounding yes, he began to play the record.
 What started to play was none other than Andy’s voice in a British accent reading “The Great Gatsby” at the exact spot where he left off.
 Just to reiterate, he finished reading the ENTIRE book, leaving (according to the film Man on the Moon) one or two sleeping college students in the crowd when he finished.

 Andy valued authenticity over everything else.
 He informed only those who were absolutely necessary of his ideas to ensure his performances success and genuineness.
 Family members and close friends were often kept out of the loop on Andy’s endeavors.
 He was a quiet, gentle, spiritual person who appreciated loyalty and trust.
 He kept to himself, and practiced transcendental meditation throughout most of his life.
 He traveled to Spain to train as a teacher of transcendental meditation when he was just 22 years old.